HDA1

 action: MODIFY

 reason: HDA1 does not directly catalyze DNA-templated transcription.
+Rather,

-through histone deacetylation, typically resulting in transcriptional
+histone deacetylation, typically resulting in transcriptional repression.

-process term is mechanistically inaccurate.
+mechanistically inaccurate.

 proposed_replacement_terms: